KatherineMichel/python-and-django-resources/README.md

 * ["Imposter syndrome is real"](https://twitter.com/KatiMichel/status/865740929512071168)

 <!--
-https://twitter.com/mariatta/status/1084526997466828800 | Mariatta 🤦 on Twitter: "I appreciate people reaching out and asking me how they can contribute to Python.
-Thank you for your interest and enthusiasm!
-This might sound like a "quick question" to you but I've answered this at #PyConUS2018, and it is 45 minutes long: https://t.co/r6eY0tDNTm (1/3)"

 What is a Python Core Developer? https://www.youtube.com/watch?v=xvft-_8djUI | Keynote - Mariatta Wijaya - YouTube https://www.youtube.com/watch?v=hhj7eb6TrtI&feature=youtu.be | Mariatta Wijaya - What is a Python Core Developer? - PyCon 2018 - YouTube